NSN

 Insights from more than 50 years of combined service in industry and technical training

-by Pratyusha Tripathy
+Pratyusha Tripathy by Pratyusha Tripathy

 January 11, 2021

 Nettur Technical Training Foundation (NTTF) has been revolutionizing technical education for the last six decades.
 It has provided rightly skilled human resources to the industry by bridging the industry-academia gap.
 The pioneering institution has a huge presence across India.
-Various initiatives and programs are being carried out by NTTF with an aim to inculcate values, tradition and discipline especially among today’s youth.
+Various initiatives and programs are being carried out by NTTF with an aim to inculcate values, tradition and discipline, especially among today’s youth.

 To know more about the training and skill development programs and the values that NTTF delivers, Team NSN connected with Mr. Joseph Cheriyan, Zonal Head, NTTF who has been with NTTF for more than 50 years.
-Mr. Cheriyan has proved that there’s nothing called retirement by dedicating his life to help people in skilling and training even after his retirement.
+Mr. Cheriyan has proved that there’s nothing called retirement by dedicating his life to helping people in skilling and training even after his retirement.

-In this Skill Talk, Mr. Joseph Cheriyan shares his experience and journey in NTTF along with the initiatives that are being taken to make the students industry ready.
+In this Skill Talk, Mr. Joseph Cheriyan shares his experience and journey in NTTF along with the initiatives that are being taken to make the students industry-ready.
 Let’s read on…

 Q. For how long have you been associated with NTTF, please share important milestones in your journey?